-- Each class has or has easy access to a set of Bibles or Bible Stories, at an appropriate level for the age of the children. - Liturgy baskets/box - Books for assembly ideas, posters, artefacts and liturgical objects. - Backing tracks for a wide selection of hymns for use in Collective Worship. - Liturgical music to be used in lessons. - Altar vestments belonging to school are stored in the staff room. - Each week the Trust Chaplin (Joe Hopkins) emails a prayer resource.
+- Each class has or has easy access to a set of Bibles or Bible Stories, at an appropriate level for the age of the children. - Liturgy baskets/box on class prayer tables. - Books for assembly ideas, posters, artefacts, and liturgical objects. - Backing tracks for a wide selection of hymns for use in Collective Worship. - Liturgical music to be used in lessons. - Altar vestments belonging to school are stored in the staff room. - Each week the Trust Chaplin (Jamie Agius) emails a prayer resource.